A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 More to do on the French River:

-This eight-kilometre out-and-back trail near Milton is one of the best hikes near Toronto.
+The eight-kilometre out-and-back Nassagaweya Canyon Trail in Milton is one of the best hikes near Toronto.

 Lush, shady woods give way to lofty views from the crest of the Niagara Escarpment at Rattlesnake Point.
 Plan on at least a half-day to take it all in.
 Reservations are recommended.

-- Rouge National Urban Park in Scarborough offers 15 hiking trails to allow you to experience a range of natural habitats, including rare Carolinian forests, wetlands, grasslands and more.
-Free guided walks are available
+• Rouge National Urban Park in Scarborough offers 15 hiking trails to allow you to experience a range of natural habitats, including rare Carolinian forests, wetlands, grasslands and more.

 Lion’s Head Lookout in Bruce Peninsula

-The Grotto in Bruce Peninsula National Park is a magnificent — and extremely popular — hiking destination.
+The Grotto in Bruce Peninsula National Park is a magnificent and extremely popular hiking destination along the legendary Bruce Trail.

 Check out the Bruce Trail near Lion’s Head for similar Georgian Bay views and rugged limestone cliffs, with a fraction of the crowds.
 The challenging 18-kilometre Lion’s Head section offers some of the most spectacular scenery on the entire Bruce Trail.